Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: The quantum BV master action

-The target space field $\psi^*_s$ is the antifield that corresponds to the field $\psi^s$.
+where $|\tilde \Phi_s\rangle=b_0^-|\Phi^c_s\rangle$, such that $\langle\Phi_r^c|\Phi_s\rangle=\delta_{rs}$.
+The state $\langle\Phi_r^c|$ is the conjugate state of $|\Phi_r\rangle$.
+The sum in (\ref{psipmdecomp}) extends over the basis states $|\Phi_s\rangle$ with ghost number less than or equal to two.
+The prime over the summation sign reminds us that the sum is only over those states that are annihilated by $L_0^-$.
+The target space field $\psi^*_s$ is the anti-field that corresponds to the field $\psi^s$.
 The target space ghost number of the fields $g^t(\psi^s)$ takes all possible non-negative values and that of antifields $g^t(\psi^*_s)$ takes all possible negative values.
 The target space ghost numbers of a field and its antifield are related via the following relation (see \ref{antifield})

-Therefore, the statistics of the antifield is opposite to that of the field, as it should be.
-Since the state $|\Psi_-\rangle$ and the state $|\Psi_+\rangle$ are annihilated by the $b_0^-$ mode, half of the fields appear along the states built on the $|\downarrow\downarrow\rangle$ vacuum and the other half along the states built on $|\uparrow\downarrow\rangle$ vacuum.
-It is straightforward to verify that the field corresponding to a state that is built on $|\downarrow\downarrow\rangle$ vacuum is always paired with the antifield corresponding to a state built on the $|\uparrow\downarrow\rangle$ vacuum, and vice versa.